 The alternative story is significantly different.
 In this version, two servants sought revenge on their abusive employee and his family.
 During a large family lunch, they laced the... food with a powerful hallucinogen in order to scare the gathered diners.
 Retreating to the kitchen, the two servants waited for the drugs to take effect.
 They soon heard a commotion from the dining room.
 Satisfied that their plan had worked, they went to admire the scene, only to discover blood splattered all over the dining table and walls, and the mutilated corpses of the family, so crazed by the drugs that they had torn each other to pieces.

 Some skeptics argue that the U.S. Government invented the ghost stories during the 1950s or 1960s, supposedly to help protect the U.S. Embassy located next door to the Casa Matusita.
 The diplomats working at the embassy were concerned about spies operating from the adjacent building, and so concocted the terrifying tale to scare off eavesdropping enemy agents.

 The Casa Matusita, however, continued to create new stories -- and new victims -- long after the original events.
 There are numerous tales of TV reporters and psychic investigators fleeing from the building, some screaming and foaming at the mouth, others permanently traumatized and unwilling to talk about their experiences.

 A Hollywood horror movie based on events at the Casa Matusita is currently in pre-production.
-The Mystery of Casa Matusita, starring Malcolm McDowell, Skeet Ulrich and Bruce Davison, is set to be released in September 2016.
+The Mystery of Casa Matusita, starring Malcolm McDowell, Skeet Ulrich, and Bruce Davison.